-Lamb is the most commonly cooked dish in Morocco, followed by chicken, and is usually prepared the traditional way in a tagine.
-A tagine is a round clay dish with a cone-shaped lid to lock in the heat and flavour; the traditional tagines are soaked overnight in water then placed on the hot coals with meats and vegetables braising inside until tender and super-fragrant.
-Legumes such as lentils and chickpeas are also popular to add protein.
+The most commonly cooked Moroccan food dishes consist of lamb, followed by chicken, and are usually prepared the traditional way in a tagine.
+A tagine is a traditional round clay dish with a cone-shaped lid used to lock in heat and flavour, braising meat and vegetables until tender and super-fragrant.
+Along with meats, legumes such as lentils and chickpeas are also popular to add protein.
 Hearty vegetables like pumpkin, potatoes, and carrots are commonly added to tagines with the clever additions of olives for saltiness and fruits like currants and pomegranate seeds for sweetness.

 In Morocco, almost no dish is eaten without couscous.
 A combination of wheat flour, semolina, barley, and corn, couscous is milled and rolled into a fine grain that swells and softens when cooked in hot water or stock.
 Its light, fluffy texture and neutral flavour make it the perfect vehicle for the rich flavours of the tagine.
 Much like in other parts of Africa, your hands are your best cooking and eating tool in Morocco.
 Preparing and eating Moroccan food is an immersive, tangible experience that’s a true ritual and pleasure in one’s day and a process to be valued and respected.

 Moroccan Loubia is a traditional dish consisting of stewed white beans.
 Very popular in Moroccan homes, the beans are simmered in a zesty tomato-based sauce and then scooped up with Moroccan bread.
-Served as either an appetizer garnished with some coriander or parsley or as a side dish alongside fried fish or baked chicken, this versatile, hearty dish is a healthy and filling traditional classic.
+Served as either an appetizer garnished with some coriander or parsley, as a side dish alongside fried fish or baked chicken, or as one of the staple Moroccan street food recipes, this versatile, hearty dish is a healthy and filling traditional classic.

-Harira is a herb-rich, tomato-based soup with a velvety-smooth, creamy texture, as the word hareer signifies velvetiness in Arabic.
+Another of the iconic Moroccan street food recipes is Harira – a herb-rich, tomato-based soup with a velvety-smooth, creamy texture, as the word hareer signifies velvetiness in Arabic.
 Rated the most popular soup in Morocco, Harira is made from various legumes such as lentils, fava beans, chickpeas, tomato sauce, harissa paste, and fresh herbs such as parsley, turmeric, saffron, lemon, caraway seeds, and coriander.
-These staple ingredients most commonly comprise this traditional Arabic dish; however, every region in Morocco has its version of the soup.
+These staple ingredients most commonly comprise this traditional Arabic dish; however, every region in Morocco has its version of the soup and it is commonly eaten to break one’s fast after Ramadan.

 Commonly served after lunch as a digestive and afternoon pick-me-up is Moroccan mint tea.
 Brewed with dried green tea, bundles of fresh mint leaves, and spoons of sugar, this iconic national drink was said to be introduced to the country in the 18th century and has been a tried and tested remedy and afternoon ritual since.